 Many research studies require specific groups of interest to make decisions based on their findings.
 This group of interest is known as a sample.
 Sampling is a method deployed to select survey respondents.

-For example, if you are interested in the average time a person between the age of 30-35 takes to recover from a certain ailment after consuming a certain type of medication, the population of interest is all persons between 30-35 year-olds with that ailment using that medication.
+For example: If you are interested in the average time a person between the age of 30-35 takes to recover from a specific ailment after consuming a particular type of medication, the population of interest is all persons between 30-35 year-olds with that ailment using that medication.

 - Firstly, decide on what population parameters you would like to estimate.

 - Don’t expect the estimates taken from a sample to be exact.
-Always expect a margin of error while making assumptions based on the results of a sample.
+Always assume a margin of error while making assumptions based on the results of a sample.

 - Know the cost of sampling the given population.
-Understanding the cost of sampling helps us determine how precise our estimates should be.
+Understanding this cost helps us determine how precise our estimates should be.

 - Know how variable the population you want to measure is.
-It is not necessary to assume that a large sample is required if the population of interest is large.
+It is not necessary to assume that a large sample is required if the population of interest is substantial.